Darielquinta/Barely-Unofficial-Barts-AniList-2/README.md

 AniList but good

-This fork now uses Google's Gemini API for generating recommendations via a Vercel backend.
+This version uses a Vercel backend with Google's Gemini 2.0 Flash model for generating recommendations.